Grumman F-14 Tomcat: Iran

-On 26 January 2012, an Iranian F-14 crashed three minutes after takeoff.
+On 26 January 2012, an Iranian F-14 scrambled to intercept an intruder flying towards the Bushehr nuclear power plant, but crashed three minutes after takeoff.
 Both crew members were killed.
+No cause for the incident has been determined.

 In November 2015, Iranian F-14s were reported flying escort for Russian Tu-95, Tu-160 and Tu-22M bombers on air strikes in Syria against the Islamic State of Iraq and the Levant.

 On 14 May 2019, an Iranian F-14 crashed during landing at Isfahan-Shahid Beheshti Airport.
 Both crew members ejected and survived.

 On 16 June 2025, the Israel Defense Forces released video footage showing a pair of F-14s were destroyed in air strikes against Iran.
 On 21 June 2025, the IDF released video footage showing another three F-14s being destroyed by airstrikes.

+According to Tom Cooper, prior to the 2026 Iran war the IRIAF had a total of 10 operational Tomcats.
+On 9 March 2026 satellite imagery showed at least 8 destroyed F-14s in Isfahan as a result of Israeli airstrikes; according to Cooper, some of these aircraft were actually wooden decoys.
+It is unknown if there are any flight-worthy F-14s as of September 2026.

 Notable F-14 crew members

-The following is a list of notable airmen who have flown the F-14 throughout its service history.

 Iran

 Iranian ace Jalil Zandi is credited with shooting down eleven Iraqi aircraft during the Iran–Iraq War, making him the highest-scoring F-14 pilot in history.